behanw/kiln-controller/docs/ziegler_tuning.md

 run the auto-tuner:
 ```
-source venv/bin/activate; ./kiln-tuner.py
+source venv/bin/activate; ./scripts/kiln-tuner.py
 ```

-The kiln-tuner will heat your kiln to 400F.
+The scripts/kiln-tuner will heat your kiln to 400F.
 Next it will start cooling.
 Once the temperature goes back to 400F, the PID values are calculated and the program ends.
 The output will look like this:

 ```
 stage = cooling, actual = 401.51, target = 400.00